aigzhusmart/MOD/README.md

-# Online Self-distillation and Self-modeling for 3D Brain Tumor Segmentation
+# MOD: Online Self-distillation and Self-modeling for 3D Brain Tumor Segmentation

 > More details of this project will be released soon.